 Objectives

-We created the Water-AI Nexus Center of Excellence to:
+The Water-AI Nexus Center of Excellence connects water utilities with artificial intelligence experts to:

 Lead and convene research at the intersection of water and AI